MicrosoftDocs/sdk-api/sdk-api-src/content/objbase/nf-objbase-isequalguid.md

-<b>IsEqualGUID</b> is used by the <a href="https://docs.microsoft.com/windows/desktop/api/guiddef/nf-guiddef-isequalclsid">IsEqualCLSID</a> and <a href="https://docs.microsoft.com/windows/desktop/api/guiddef/nf-guiddef-isequaliid">IsEqualIID</a> functions.
+<b>IsEqualGUID</b> is used by the IsEqualCLSID
+ and <a href="https://docs.microsoft.com/en-us/windows/win32/api/guiddef/nf-guiddef-isequalguid">IsEqualIID</a> functions.